FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • Reliable Goalkeepers

 In 8–12 team leagues, scarcity develops differently by position.
-Positional structure is critical.
+Knowing where it hits first changes how you draft.

 4) Simulate the First 2–3 Rounds